lkendrickd/shell-skeleton/README.md

 ## Description
 This shell script provides a robust starting point for creating new sh scripts.
 It is designed to be modular and easily extendable, making it ideal for a wide range of scripting tasks.
 This is particularly useful for CI tasks in a CI/CD environment.
 The goal is to have a single script that can be used for multiple tasks that is uniform and easy to maintain.

+Great for CI/CD tasks or other automated actions.

 ## Features
 - Command line options parsing
 - Config file support